Thai sticky rice is used all over Thailand in desserts (e.g. Coconut Sticky Rice with Mango) and also eaten with main dishes in northern Thailand.

-When the rice is done, immediately put it in a dry basket or large bowl.***** Remove and discard pandan leaves or cheesecloth, if using.
+When the rice is done, immediately put it in a dry basket or large bowl.***** Remove and discard pandan leaves, if using.
 Use a large flat rice paddle or spoon to turn the rice over on itself to lightly break up any clumps.
 Shape the rice into an even round clump.
-To prevent the rice from drying out, keep it covered with a clean slightly damp cloth that has been completely squeezed out so that it won't drip water on the rice or keep it in a covered basket.
-Serve immediately.
+To prevent the rice from drying out, keep the bowl covered with a plate; it will keep warm for at least 30 minutes covered, and can can be held at room temperature for at least a couple hours.
+Serve warm or at room temperature.

 Similar to many types of rice, soaking will help loosen bits of rice that are stuck to your steamer so that it is easy to scrub.

-** I find that the rice doesn't stick too much to my steamer and doesn't fall through my steamer's holes, however if needed, you can use pandan leaves or cheesecloth.
-I recommend using pandan leaves to partially line the bottom of the steamer (don't fully cover it so that there is space for the steam to go through).
-Some people say that the pandan leaves will subtly flavor the rice and will often use them when the rice is being made for a dessert, but I find that they don't add any noticeable flavor.
-However, I still often use pandan leaves since I think they are fun, they aren't expensive, and I usually have some in my freezer.
-Lining the steamer with cheesecloth is usually unnecessary and I recommend avoiding it, since in my experience, threads from the cheesecloth tend to get stuck in the rice and the rice also tends to stick to the cheesecloth, though you can pull it off and pick out the threads.
+** I find that the rice doesn’t stick too much to my steamer and doesn’t fall through my steamer’s holes, however if needed, you can use pandan leaves to partially line the bottom of the steamer (don’t fully cover it so that there is space for the steam to go through).
+Others have suggested lining the steamer with cheesecloth to prevent sticking; I find that this is usually unnecessary and I recommend avoiding it, since in my experience, threads from the cheesecloth tend to get stuck in the rice and the rice also tends to stick to the cheesecloth, though you can pull it off and pick out the threads.
 If you do choose to use a cheesecloth, rinse it with cold water (no need to squeeze it; you want it to be wet) before using it to line the steamer.
 The cheesecloth has a tendency to dry out during steaming and this makes the rice stick to it, so wetting it first helps mitigate this problem.

 *** If the top of your pot clanks when steam is released or splatters water, then you can wrap a dish towel or piece of cheesecloth around the edge of the pot or you can drape the cheesecloth that you used to line the steamer around the outer edges of the pot if it is large enough (Paula Wolfert recommends this technique of using a large enough piece of cheesecloth to line and drape around the pot in “Couscous and Other Good Food from Morocco” for steaming couscous).
 This will make sure that the top of the pot stays tight.
 I often don’t this, but on occasion when I’m cooking other things that are being affected by the splattering or if the clanking annoys me, I will use a dish towel.